 I finally realized that social class is not just about how much money you have, but also about how you spend your money and how you present yourself.
 Earning a high salary is not enough to break the bonds of social class, nor is winning the lottery.
 Those who are born to the upper class have the advantages of being taught from infancy upper-class social skills and vocabulary and of being surrounded by the things (clothes, furnishings, etc.) that signify good taste.
 Anyone who wants to be a part of the upper class, but is born in a lower class, must be a sharp observer who can understand and imitate the social graces of the upper classes.
-(Incidentally, those of us in the middle and lower classes are also taught the social skills, vocabulary, and tastes of our respective classes, but few people try to imitate us.)
+(Incidentally, those of us in the middle and lower classes also learn the social skills, vocabulary, and tastes of our respective classes, but few people try to imitate us.)

 Class and wealth are closely related, and it’s unlikely that someone in the upper class is broke or that someone in the lower class is a millionaire.
 If you knew that Bill had $10 million net worth and Bob had $10 net worth, you could probably guess which class each belonged to.
-However, Bill might wear his hair in a mullet, decorate his home with velvet Elvises, and invite all his friends over for NASCAR parties, while Bob makes a high salary but spends it immediately to pay the mortgages on three homes, vacation in Europe, and buy new Dolce & Gabbana suits.
+However, Bill might wear his hair in a mullet, decorate his home with velvet Elvises, and invite all his friends over for NASCAR parties, while Bob makes a high salary but spends it immediately to pay the mortgages on three homes, a vacation in Europe, and new Dolce & Gabbana suits.

 A reader commented that looking poor may prevent you from socializing with wealthy people, who can help you increase your own wealth.
-This argument has some merit — appearances and actions do mark us as members of a particular social class and, in some sense, actually make us part of one class or another.
+This argument has some merit.
+Appearances and actions do mark us as members of a particular social class and, in some sense, actually make us part of one class or another.
 However, not all wealthy people are part of the upper class, and not all upper-class wealthy people will refuse to socialize with you just because you are not wealthy or upper-class, as well.

 I often wonder why so many people think upward mobility is a goal worth the effort.
-To fit in with the upper class, not only would I have to learn how to act differently from the way I was raised, but I would also have to spend a lot of money on the right clothes, the right car, the right home and the right education.
+To fit in with the upper class, not only would I have to learn how to act differently from the way I grew up, but I would also have to spend a lot of money on the right clothes, the right car, the right home, and the right education.
 And even if I do learn to fit in with members of the upper class and benefit from their wealth-gaining insight, I still might not be able to increase my income enough to cover the extra expenses.

 Why Do People Overspend On Upward Mobility?

 Juliet B. Schor, in her book The Overspent American, argues that we spend more money on socially visible goods, largely because we fear “falling down” to a lower class.
-Ironically, overspending almost guarantees that we will fall if we lose our source of income — if we already spent all our money to buy prestige, we would have nothing left to buy necessities.
+Ironically, overspending almost guarantees that we will fall if we lose our source of income.
+If we already spent all our money to buy prestige, we would have nothing left to buy necessities.
 I wonder why we don’t fear climbing up the social ladder instead.
 After all, it costs a lot to live like someone in the upper class.
-Plus, moving into a new social class requires a new way of presenting ourselves — and when that happens, there’s no guarantee that we will still feel comfortable with our old friends in the social class where we used to be at home.
+Plus, moving into a new social class requires a new way of presenting ourselves, and when that happens, there’s no guarantee that we will still feel comfortable with our old friends in the social class where we used to be at home.

-I’m not arguing for a caste system — I certainly believe we should be free to move from one social class to another, and I enjoy interacting with people from all social classes.
+I’m not arguing for a caste system.
+I certainly believe we should be free to move from one social class to another, and I enjoy interacting with people from all social classes.
 I also have nothing against anyone whose goal is to be part of the upper class.
 But I, for one, am happy in the middle class.
 I’d rather maintain my position here, where I already feel comfortable being myself, and maybe one day I will have enough money to retire to a nice, middle-class retirement community in Florida.